 discrimination may not appear linked directly to the front-line, COTA CEO Ian Day explained to HC

-and HR attitudes and decisions will spill into the customer-facing aspect of organisations.
+that recruitment and HR attitudes and decisions will spill into the customer-facing aspect of organisations.

 Day explained that – although HR may be hiring competent customer-facing personnel – if the staff are unable to understand the expectations and needs of the customer, they may not be able to help.
 He used the example of the call centre industry’s tendency to focus on hiring young backpackers.
 While this may be effective in many circumstances, a culture is likely to form that is too myopic to be able to handle older callers with sensitivity and empathy.